Our clients are institutions, family offices and individuals.

 'The Banker' is one of Paul ‘Don’ Smith’s tags.
 Paul is an urban artist who has been painting in London for more than 30 years.
 His stencil of a man in a bowler hat sitting in the shape of an old Victorian tap relates to the control of money.
 “Every year [money] is being re-jigged and re-thought….
 More tax this year, less tax the next.
 On, off.
 Hot, cold….
 Pressure is on, pressure is off.
 It’s all about valves….
 He’s cool, sitting down, contemplating, looking forward," said Paul speaking to Little London Observationist.

-CdR Capital Ltd is a company incorporated in the United Kingdom and is authorised and regulated by the Financial Conduct Authority (“FCA”), registered as an exempt reporting advisor (“ERA”) by the Securities and Exchange Commission (“SEC”), registered as a commodity pool operator (”CPO”) by the Commodity Futures Trading Commission (“CFTC”) and the National Futures Association (“NFA”).
-CdR Capital Ltd also holds a full Australian Services License from the Australian Securities and Investments Commission (“ASIC”).
+CdR Capital Ltd is authorised and regulated by the Financial Conduct Authority (“FCA”) (FRN 698290) and is a company registered in England and Wales (company no. 08801430).
+CdR Capital Ltd reports to the Securities and Exchange Commission (“SEC”) as an Exempt Reporting Adviser (“ERA”), and is registered as a commodity pool operator (”CPO”) by the Commodity Futures Trading Commission (“CFTC”) and is a Member of the National Futures Association (“NFA”).
+CdR Capital Ltd holds a full Australian Services License from the Australian Securities and Investments Commission (“ASIC”).